-About 10% of cases of NDM are associated with a spectrum of syndromic disorders; the more common ones are listed in the table 9 and greater details can be found in the references [64-67, 76, 79, 80].
+About 10% of cases of NDM are associated with a spectrum of syndromic disorders; the more common ones are listed in the figure 4 and greater details can be found in the references (65-68, 77, 80, 81).
 In all forms of neonatal diabetes, children are born small for gestational age; the smaller the child, the more severe the defect in insulin synthesis, secretion or action is likely to be.
 The associated abnormalities provide clinical clues, and it was the clinical associations that often defined the syndrome, before the genetic mutation was known.
-Next generation sequencing with a panel specifically designed for NDM can provide a rapid diagnosis and guide therapy, predict associated abnormalities, and infer possible interventions before some of the classical features have evolved[76, 80].
-Indeed, this is the approach now recommended, i.e. non-selective genetic testing in any case of neonatal diabetes.
-In addition, exome sequencing of unusual cases not covered by the panel may uncover new entities, as recently described for a form of autoimmunity associated with NDM that is responsive to a CTL4 mimetic.[86]
-For most of the syndromic forms, insulin is the required therapy to control diabetes; an exception may be thiamine responsive megaloblastic anemia and diabetes which is due to mutation in the thiamine transporter SLCA29 and initially responsive to thiamine replacement [76, 79].
+Next generation sequencing with a panel specifically designed for NDM can provide a rapid diagnosis and guide therapy, predict associated abnormalities, and infer possible interventions before some of the classical features have evolved (77, 81).
+Indeed, this is the approach now recommended, i.e., non-selective genetic testing in any case of neonatal diabetes.
+In addition, exome sequencing of unusual cases not covered by the panel may uncover new entities, as recently described for a form of autoimmunity associated with NDM that is responsive to a CTL4 mimetic (87).
+For most of the syndromic forms, insulin is the required therapy to control diabetes; an exception may be thiamine responsive megaloblastic anemia and diabetes which is due to mutation in the thiamine transporter SLCA29 and initially responsive to thiamine replacement (77, 80).